How to Check Wi-Fi Router History in 3 Steps?

 You can utilize a standard web browser to connect to your router and enter a username and password to access the data on the device’s log.

-This data includes IP addresses, date of access, and amount of data transferred.
+This data includes IP addresses, access dates, and the amount of data transferred.

 Depending on the router, you may need to turn on the logging feature to access this data later.

-Look it up in the manual that came with your router or online or if your ISP company provided your router, contact them for more details.
+You can find it in the router’s manual or online.
+If your ISP company provided your router, contact them for more details.

-You can also contact the ISP provider for a log of your router if all else fails, as they have access to the details.
+If all else fails, you can also contact your ISP provider for a router log; they can access the details.

-However, instead of going through that tricky process, you can check the router’s activity logs for yourself.
+However, instead of going through that tricky process, you can check the router’s activity logs yourself.

 How To Check WiFi Router History